+NOTE. – The associated TFDZ Construction Rule used for no segmentation is ‘111’.

-The portions of a MAPA_SDU shall be transferred in consecutive Transfer Frames of the MAP Channel without being interlaced with any other MAPA_SDUs or portions in the same MAP Channel.
+The portions of a MAPA_SDU shall be transferred in consecutive Transfer Frames of the MAP Channel with the same QoS without being interlaced with any other MAPA_SDUs or portions in the same MAP Channel (with the same QoS).

 NOTE – An abstract model of the MAP Generation Function for variable-length TFDZs is illustrated in figure 4-10.